Kristina01111000/WordPressTheme/README.md

 	-> make forum links in class module
 	-> ? put monthly topics into a course
 		-> easier for user and email system
+	-> finish off the front page
+		- placement of join nows mainly
+		- plus the color scheme

 To do: